About the Journal

 The MÚSICA HODIE journal is a scientific open-access periodical, ensuring that all content is freely available, with no costs to the user or their institution.
 Readers are granted permission to read, download, copy, distribute, print, search, or link to the full texts of articles, using them for any legal purpose without prior permission from the editor or author.
 In line with Open Science principles, the journal seeks continuous updates to ensure openness and transparency in all knowledge management processes.

-To facilitate data location, we have adopted the use of Digital Object Identifiers (DOIs) and provide detailed data descriptions with appropriate metadata.
-The MÚSICA HODIE Journal actively encourages the academic community to embrace and adopt Open Science principles.
+We have adopted Digital Object Identifiers (DOIs) to facilitate data location and provide detailed data descriptions with appropriate metadata.
+The MÚSICA HODIE Journal encourages the academic community to embrace and adopt Open Science principles.
 In this regard, we aim to implement open peer review.
-Initially, we disclose the names of reviewers and editors responsible for approved articles, and we annually publish the list of reviewers.
-Starting in 2024, reviewers agreeing to be identified will have the opportunity to publish their reviews.
+Initially, we disclose the names of reviewers and editors responsible for approved articles and annually publish the list of reviewers.
+Starting in 2024, reviewers who agree to be identified will have the opportunity to publish their reviews.
 This practice reinforces our commitment to transparency and openness in the review process, enhancing the participation of the academic community in this dynamic Open Science context.

-In this sense, the signing of the Dora Code of Ethics seeks to establish the foundations to promote practical and robust approaches to research assessment globally and across all academic disciplines, as described in the terms.
+In this sense, signing the DORA Code of Ethics seeks to establish the foundations to promote practical and robust approaches to research assessment globally and across all academic disciplines, as described in the terms.

 Thus, scientific articles must describe:

-Originality - The results of original research, following the editorial line of the journal.
-Manuscripts that have been published in symposium proceedings, conferences, etc., or translated articles from foreign scientific journals will not be accepted.
+Originality - The results of original research, following the journal's editorial line.
+Manuscripts published in symposium proceedings, conferences, etc., or translated articles from foreign scientific journals will not be accepted.

-Responsible authorship - To streamline the editorial process, we inform that submissions of works in areas of knowledge where the journal does not have qualified members in the body of evaluators, the editor will request authors to submit "a letter to the editor, containing five suggestions for evaluators and the effective contributions of each author," a procedure already adopted by international journals.
+Responsible authorship—To streamline the editorial process, we inform that for submissions of works in areas of knowledge where the journal does not have qualified members in the body of evaluators, the editor will request authors to submit "a letter to the editor, containing five suggestions for evaluators and the effective contributions of each author," a procedure already adopted by international journals.

 Flexibility - Opportunities for best practices are offered, making the number of words, figures, and references in articles more flexible.
 Special calls or thematic dossiers may receive special recommendations.